harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

   To invoke the method `concat` on the expression `<+pipeline.variables.var1>`, you must wrap `<+pipeline.variables.var1>` within `<+...>` and then invoke the method using `.concat()`.

--When using an expression for a Harness secret functor, '<+secrets.getValue("sec")>', it should not be wrapped within quotation marks.
+- When using an expression for the Harness secret functor, `<+secrets.getValue("sec")>`, it should not be wrapped within quotation marks.

   This expression gets resolved to another Harness internal functor,`${ngSecretManager.obtain("sec")}`, which is resolved on the delegate.
 Since its value is not a primitive type string, it should not be wrapped within quotation marks.